This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Miso Herb Butter: In food processor, add the butter, roasted garlic, parsley, chives, chervil, serrano, white miso, caper juice, champagne vinegar, nutmeg, lemon zest, salt, and pepper.
+• Escargot Butter: In food processor squeeze out the roasted garlic and add the butter, parsley, chives, chervil, Serrano, white miso, caper juice, champagne vinegar, nutmeg, lemon zest, salt, and pepper.
 Process until smooth.
-Set aside at room temperature.

 • Ponzu: In a small bowl, combine the shallot, soy sauce, mirin, rice vinegar, sugar, and bonito flakes.
-Stir to combine and set aside.
+Stir to combine.

 1 shallot, 3 tbsp soy sauce, 1 tbsp mirin, 2 tbsp rice vinegar, ½ tsp sugar, 1 pinch bonito flakes